-Are you one of the many homeowners scratching your head, as you are trying to figure out how much you should expect to pay to replace that scrappy old roof this Summer or Fall, before it fails?
+Are you one of the many homeowners scratching your head, as you are trying to figure out how much you should expect to pay to replace that scrappy old roof this Fall, before it fails?
 If so, then read our just-updated 2017 new roof pricing guide for homeowners.

 Need a Roofer?
 Get 4 Free Quotes From Local Pros: